 For example, merger and acquisition specialists that advise the parties to a transaction between companies are not normally required to register as dealers or advisers in connection with that activity, even though the transaction may result in trades in securities and they will be compensated for the advice.
-If the transaction results in trades in the securities of the company to an acquirer, this is considered incidental to the acquisition transaction.
-However, if the merger and acquisition specialists also engage in capital raising from prospective investors (including private placements), they will need to consider whether such activity would be in the business of trading and require registration.
+The primary business purpose in this example is to carry out the transaction.
+Any advice on trades in the securities is incidental to that purpose and is limited to the parties to the transaction.